trollcop/usbimager/README.md

 Hacking the Source
 ------------------

 To compile with debugging, use `DEBUG=yes make`.
-This will add extra debugging symbols and sorce file refernces to the executable, parsed by both valgrind and gdb.
+This will add extra debugging symbols and sorce file references to the executable, parsed by both valgrind and gdb.

 Editing Makefile and changing `DISKS_TEST` to 1 will add a special `test.bin` "device" to the list on all platforms.
 You can test the decompressors with this.

 X11 uses only low-level X11 (no Xft, Xmu nor any other extensions), so it should be trivial to port to other POSIX systems (like BSD or Minix).
 It does not handle locales, but it does use UTF-8 encoding in file names (this only matters for displaying, the file operations can handle any encoding).
 If you don't want this, set the `USEUTF8` define to 0 in the beginning of the main_x11.c file.

+That stupid Unity reports bad window frame sizes, by running `USE_UNITY=yes make` it will add 8 pixels to properly position the combobox popups.

 The source is clearly separated into 4 layers:
 - stream.c / stream.h is responsible for reading in and uncompressing the data from file as well as compressing and writing out